jesse-kaufman/portfolio-site/hugo/content/projects/automated-website-deployment/index.md

   - Github actions
   - NGINX
 ---
-This project implements a streamlined CI/CD pipeline (using Github actions) for my self-hosted portfolio website, built with Hugo CMS and deployed as static files.
-When commits are pushed to the Github repository, an automated deployment workflow is triggered to publish the changes to the live site.

 ## Architecture & workflow

 My portfolio is built using [Hugo](https://gohugo.io/)—a fast and flexible static site generator.
 Hugo compiles the site into static HTML, CSS, and JavaScript files, creating a performant site with reduced attack surface for optimal security.